alvinuy1110/pact-jvm/pact-provider/README.md

 * Response body mismatch but still passes

 * state pass into provider (done)
-* state pass from provider
+* state pass from provider  (not working as expected)

 * run with filter

 * spring endpoint example???

-* ci consumer
-* ci producer